Street Condition Inspection and Inventory Information

 - Street rehabilitation is a treatment for full depth or penetration asphalt surfaced roads without curb or gutter.
 Candidate streets are usually in the "poor" condition (PCI<45) Preparation for street rehabilitation includes base and pothole repair, crack sealing, and if necessary ditch grading for drainage.
 A seal coat is applied to the prepared street surface and finally a two-inch layer (or thickness as required by current standards) of hot mix asphalt is then applied.
 This work occasionally involves milling.
 This work is performed by the street repair division directly or under contract

 - A treatment for asphalt streets when the entire surface and the base have deteriorated to an unsatisfactory level.
 It includes rebuilding the entire base by recycling the old base and surface materials into a new base, followed by a chip seal, and new two-inch layer of hot mix asphalt placed over the entire treated segment.
 Candidate streets are predominately residential asphalt surfaced streets without curb and gutter.

 - Asphalt over Concrete

-- This is a method used on Asphalt streets.
-It is removal and replacement of large, failed sections, including breakout and removal of old pavement, repair of any base failures, and placing new concrete.
+- This is a method used on Concrete streets that have an asphalt overlay.
+The top asphalt layer is removed and the remaining concrete base is examined for deficiencies.
+The deficiencies are removed and replaced, typically consisting of large, failed sections, including breakout and removal of old pavement, repair of any base failures.
+Once the Base failures or deficiencies have been addressed the roadway is topped with a 2" asphalt overlay.
 To be a candidate for this repair, residential and thoroughfare streets must have less than 25% of failed area.

 |U||Undefined (example - gravel road)|